Aniruddha-VS/Blog-Fancy/src/content/posts/48-hours-in-vienna.md

 - **Water:** Tap water in Vienna is excellent – bring a refillable bottle.

 With this itinerary, you'll experience the imperial grandeur, artistic treasures, and coffee house charm that make Vienna one of Europe's most captivating capitals – all in just 48 hours.
 From the splendor of Habsburg palaces to the simple pleasure of a perfectly made Melange coffee, your weekend in Vienna will leave you planning your return before you've even left.

+## Planning Your European Adventure

+Vienna is just one of many incredible European cities to explore.
+If you're planning a multi-city trip, consider combining Vienna with other European destinations:

+- <InternalLink slug="48-hours-in-prague" /> - Just a 4-hour train ride from Vienna, Prague offers a completely different Central European experience
+- <InternalLink slug="48-hours-in-budapest" /> - The Hungarian capital is just 2.5 hours by train from Vienna
+- <InternalLink slug="48-hours-in-munich" /> - For a German perspective on Central European culture

+Each city offers its own unique charm and experiences, making Europe an endlessly fascinating continent to explore.